 Importance of a Contact Page

 A website offers you a platform to interact with your customers.
-But unlike having a sit-down with potential customers to discuss the benefits of your business and learn their interests, online interactions only take a few seconds.
+But unlike having a sit-down with potential customers to discuss the benefits of your business and learn about their interests, online interactions only take a few seconds.
 For this reason, you have to provide potential customers with the most essential information about your business in the easiest and most effective ways possible.

 A contact page is an important part of your online marketing efforts because it provides customers with fundamental contact details, allowing them to get in touch with you as quickly as possible.
 Since the Yellow Pages have become redundant in terms of locating businesses and finding business contacts, instant gratification has become crucial.
 Anyone who visits your website wants to find what they are looking for instantly, or else they will move on to the next available option.